moorepants/moorepants.info/content/pages/rec-letter-instructions.rst

 that have worked with me or been in my classes.
 For me to be a reference or write a letter you must meet one of the following two criteria:

-- You were in a class of mine and received an A grade (or equivalent).
+- You were in a class of mine and received grade that is exceptional.
-- You worked with me outside of class on a project and did outstanding work.
+- You worked with me outside of class for a substantial amount of time and did exceptional work.

-If you meet one of the above criteria you need to then send me an email requesting to list me as a reference or requesting to write a letter of recommendation before you apply to any positions.
-This email must be sent at least two weeks before the earliest deadline or expected phone call.
+If you think you meet one of the above criteria you need to then send me an email requesting to list me as a reference or requesting to write a letter of recommendation before you apply to any positions.
+If I decide you meet my subjective criteria and I am able to write a strong letter for you, then you will need to provide me with more information.
+You should send another email at least two weeks before the earliest deadline or expected phone call.
 This email must contain the following: